 In June 2017, GASB issued Statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-Management believes that this Statement, upon implementation, may have a material effect on the financial statements.
-The provisions of Statement No. 87 will be effective for PCC for the fiscal year ending September 30, 2022.
+This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and as inflows of resources or outflows of resources recognized based on the payment provisions of the contract.
+The adoption of GASB Statement No. 87 did not have an effect on beginning net position.
+PCC determined that its lease agreement was immaterial and did not record a lease asset and a lease liability as of October 1, 2021.

-In June 2018, GASB issued Statement No. 89, Accounting for interest Cost Incurred Before the End of a Construction Period.
+In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-Management believes that this Statement, upon implementation, may have a material effect on the financial statements.
-GASB Statement No. 89 will be effective for PCC for the fiscal year ending September 30, 2022.